|A gift to my wonderful grandchildren who always humored me by listening.|

 If you didn’t grow up in my home town you wouldn’t understand that Italian immigrants made up about half of the population.
 Many of the parents were first generation immigrants and they had a distinct accent, customs and even dress.
 Simply by their appearance one could say that they looked like they had just come off the boat from Italy.

 Before I could get up, the man approached the roped off area and leaning over the rope with his backhand ready in front of his face he demanded, “Coyes (curse) at me!
 Gah ahead, you coysed at my wife, now coyse at me!
 I’ll break ya face!”
 I was shocked because I had never cursed at the woman.
 By now, my friend on the stand was laughing so hard that he fell off of the stand.
-I arose and assured the man that I had not cursed at his wife and that as beach employees we were not permitted to curse at people.
+I stood up and assured the man that I had not cursed at his wife and that as beach employees we were not permitted to curse at people.
 But then, being somewhat indignant, I added, “If you want to come back at 4:30 when the beach closes I can meet you outside the gate and I’ll curse at you all you want.”
 This only made the man more furious.
 Grabbing at the ropes he yelled, “Get outside dem ropes and fight like a man!
 I’ll break ya face!”

 My supervisor was alerted by the commotion and rushed to intervene.
 After prolonged discussion he managed to get the man to calm down.
 He left with his wife continuing to yell threats at me as he left.
 I left work at 4:30 and half expected to meet him, along with a few button men, by the gate, but I never saw him again.
-But I never forgot his invitation, “Coyse at me!”
+I never forgot his invitation: “Coyse at me!”

 One day I was in a large “study hall” class of about 50 students.
 It was in a large double class room.
 The teacher was the football coach, Mr. Skiptunas.
 He was a very tall and muscular man.
 Students were required to be quiet and study or do homework during this “study hall” period.
 Mr. Skiptunas would sit at his desk in the front and read the newspaper.
 I sat in the back row, as far from coach as I could get.